rtothaoss/SupBot/README.md

 #### Usage

-You may choose to start up the app by using
+Start up the app by using

 ``` npm start ```